seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 / If thou be'st Prospero,
 Give us particulars of thy preservation;
 How thou hast met us here, who three hours since
-Were wreck'd upon this shore; where I have lost--
+Were wreck'd upon this shore; where I have lost
-How sharp the point of this remembrance is!--
+(How sharp the point of this remembrance is!)
 My dear son Ferdinand. /

 **PROSPERO**